JoinReinvest/reinvest-native/Readme.md

 - Don't use default exports/ imports across components
 - Don't use unnecessary indexes
 - utils should be kept in self containing modules
+- use index for main folder component instead of component name file convention
 - ...more to come